firepear/petrel/README.md

 # Petrel

-_This module is pre-v1; breaking changes will be flagged in release notes_
+_This module is pre-v1; expect frequent breaking changes._

 SQLite embeds serverless relational databases into programs.
 Petrel lets you do the same with networking and RPC.